battesonb/battesonb.github.io/docs/_posts/2023-10-14-webgpu-game-8-physics-and-faux-shadows.markdown

       this._body!.velocity.z = 0;
     }

-    // let the player to jump if it's on the ground if (input.keyDown(" ") && this._body!.onGround && this._body!.velocity.y <= 0) {
+    // let the player jump if it's on the ground if (input.keyDown(" ") && this._body!.onGround && this._body!.velocity.y <= 0) {
       this._body!.velocity.y = this._jumpSpeed;
     }